vic70/MediMonitorAIApp/README.md

 - npm or yarn
 - MongoDB (Make sure MongoDB is installed and running)
 - OpenAI API key for medical condition analysis
+- Python with Conda for the AI microservice

 ## Project Structure